 Where can I park?

 There are several public lots nearby and plenty of free on-street parking.
-The Old Courthouse Parking Garage at 25 W Intendencia Street is right next door, and pensacolaparking.com has detailed maps of available downtown parking.
+The Old Courthouse Parking Garage at 25 W Intendencia Street is on the site of the event, and the City of Pensacola has detailed maps of available downtown parking.

 Is there parking for the disabled?